STUDENT DISABILITY SERVICES

 ASA College believes in the inclusion of persons from a wide variety of cultural and ethnic backgrounds, persons of varying ages, and persons who have disabilities.
 With the passage of the Rehabilitation Act of 1973 and the ADA in 1990, increasing numbers of individuals with disabilities are graduating from college, becoming employed, and fulfilling their career goals.
 The college is committed to making each student's time at ASA College a successful and rewarding experience.

 ASA College complies with all federal laws related to disability access and does not discriminate in service or employment.
-The president of the college has assigned authority to the Student Disability Service office for reviewing student's documentation and determining what, if any, reasonable, appropriate accommodations will be provided by the college to ensure equal access for all students.
+The president of the college has assigned authority to the Student Disability Service Department for reviewing student's documentation and determining what, if any, reasonable, appropriate accommodations will be provided by the college to ensure equal access for all students.

 Student Disability Services Mission Statement:

 The Office of Student Disability Services will provide students, faculty and staff with assistance and information on issues of access and participation for people with disabilities at ASA College.
 The Office of Student Disability Services will provide services and support that promote educational equity for students with disabilities.
 Assistance includes arranging accommodations that are necessary for students with disabilities to pursue their education.

 The Office of Student Disability Services will offer the following services:

 - Extended time to take examinations and quizzes